louis-emmerson/louis-emmerson/README.md

 👋 Hi, I'm Louis Emmerson, a passionate Junior Software Developer specializing in React, Node.js, and JavaScript.
 I thrive on building user-friendly, dynamic web applications and solving technical challenges.

-💼 Open to Junior Developer Roles – Eager to bring my expertise in building scalable frontends and RESTful APIs to a dynamic team.

 ✨ Key Skills: React, JavaScript, Express.js, PostgreSQL, Supabase, and Git.
 Experienced in Agile workflows and testing with Jest.
 -  📫 How to reach me **louis.emmerson2000@gmail.com**